 When working as a Cert 3 Qualified Educator, your pay rate is from the Children's Services Award 2010.
 This Award states your minimum rate of pay based on the completion of your Cert 3 Qualification.
-The following will provide information for Cert 3 Qualified Educators on minimum wages including full time and casual, job responsibilities and more.
+The following will provide information for Cert 3 Education and Care Qualified Educators on minimum wages including full time and casual, job responsibilities, allowances and more.

 Level 3 Classification

-In the Children’s Services Award 2010, Educators with a Cert 3 qualification and are working as an Assitant Educator within the room will be a Level 3.
+In the Children’s Services Award 2010, Educators with a Cert 3 qualification who are working as Assitant educators within the room will be Level 3.
+Each level for childcare wages gives a definition of what is expected of the employee, the qualifications required and the duties the employee should perform in order to be paid at that particular level.
 According to the Children's Services Award:

 Level 3 - This is an employee who has completed AQF Certificate III in Children's Services or an equivalent qualification or, alternatively, this employee will possess, in the opinion of the employer, sufficient knowledge or experience to perform the duties at this level.
 An employee appointed at this level will also undertake the same duties and perform the same tasks as a CSE Level 2.

 - Assist in the implementation of the children's program under supervision.

 - Assist in the implementation of daily care routines.

 - Develop awareness of and assist in the maintenance of the health and safety of the children in care.